-The financial statements have been prepared in accordance with the historical cost convention, and with the accounts direction appended to these accounts.
+The financial statements have been prepared in accordance with the historical cost convention and with the accounts direction issued by the Secretary of State for Northern Ireland.
 Without limiting the information given, the financial statements comply with the accounting and disclosure requirements of the Companies Act 1985, the accounting standards issued or adopted by the Accounting Standards Board and accounting and disclosure requirements issued by HM Treasury, insofar as those requirements are appropriate.